global-121/121-platform/services/121-service/WORKFLOWS.md

    - New WhatsApp phone(s)-number (if need to replace)
    - New SMS phone-number (if need to replace)
 3. **121-dev-team**:
-   1. Find the `connection` of the PA that we want to update, using `Find DID of PA in database based on name and/or phone number` scenario below.
+   1. Find the `connection` of the PA that we want to update, using `Find Reference ID of PA in database based on name and/or phone number` scenario below.
-   2. Use the found connection `did` to update the phone-numbers.
+   2. Use the found connection `referenceId` to update the phone-numbers.
       - Use: [`/connection/phone/overwrite`](https://test-vm.121.global/121-service/docs/#/connection/post_connection_phone_overwrite)
         To store the new SMS phone-number.
 (Make sure to ONLY include the numbers, no whitespace or `+`)
       - Use: [`/connection/custom-data/overwrite`](https://test-vm.121.global/121-service/docs/#/connection/post_connection_custom_data_overwrite)